Port Arthur Tasmania

 before the penal colony was closed.
 You can see today that Asylum is

-much more modern than the other buildings in town.
+more modern than the other buildings in town.

 Isle of the Dead in Port Arthur Tasmania